elucian/bee/syntax/structure.md

 ```

 **notes:**
-* System variables are global and are defined in a library;
+* System variables are global and are defined in core library;
 * Prefix "@" is used to improve code readability;

-### Components

-A component is a source file with extension .bee.
-You can organize an application using multiple components.
-When compiled, all components are merged into a single monolithic application.

-**Name:**

-One _component_ is identified by a _name_ created with one different keyword depending on component role:

-* driver: define the leading component for an application;
-* module: define a component that can be reused by many applications;
-* aspect: define a component that belong to an application;

-### Drivers
-A _driver_ is the main application component.
-It has the role to lead the application main thread.
-When _driver_ execution is over the application give control back to the operating system.

-**notes:**

-* A _driver_ is the application entry point,
-* Any application must have one single _driver_,
-* A _driver_ can read configuration files at startup,
-* A driver can be terminated early using keywords: _halt_, or _fail_.

 ### Modules
-A _module_ is a reusable component usually located in a sub-folder of _"lib"_ folder.
-One driver or aspect can _load_ from a _library_ one or more _modules_ using _load_ statement.
-From each _module_ we can use one or more public members with scope qualifier using dot notation or aliases.
+An _module_ is a file located in _"src"_ folder having extension *.bee.
+A _module_ can load another _module_ and can execute its rules multiple times.
+After _module_ is loaded, its global states are permanent in memory.

 **notes:**
-* Modules must have at least one public member;
+* An  _module_ can have public elements,
-* Modules does not have rogue statements;
-* Modules can not be stored in project _"src"_ folder;
+* One _module_ can can contain rule main(),
+* One _module_ can load multiple other modules,
-* You can loaded a module one single time;
+* One _module_ can be loaded a single time in another module,
-* You can not load a module from a block statement;
+* You can not load a module from a block statement,

-### Aspects
+### Library
-An _aspect_ is a component located in _"src"_ folder.
-A _driver_ or another _aspect_ can execute an _aspect_ multiple times.
-After _aspect_ is executed, its states are removed from memory.
-Think of an aspect as a code fragment.
+A _library_ is a reusable module located in a sub-folder _"lib"_.
+One module can _load_ multiple _libraries_ using _load_ statement.
+From each _library_ you can use one or more public members using scope qualifier and dot notation.

 **notes:**
-* An _aspect_ do not have public elements;
+* A library must have at least one public member,
-* An _aspect_ have rogue statements;
-* An _aspect_ that has no rogue statements is unusable or unfinished;
-* An _aspect_ can have parameters and side effects;
-* An _aspect_ can be executed in parallel on multiple threads;
+* A library can not contain a rule called main(),
-* An _aspect_ can be executed in parallel with other aspects;
+* A library can not be stored in project _"src"_ folder,
+* You can loaded a library one single time in a module,
+* You can not load a library from a block statement.

+## Main module

+One module that contains rule main() is the application _main module_.
+Main module is usually defining _global constants_, _global variables_ and main rule.
+A good designer will split the rest of the application in secondary modules.

+**restrictions**

-* An _aspect_ can have results but can not be used in expressions;
+* main module can not be imported in other modules;
+* main module do not have public members;

-## Declaration
+## Declarations

 Bee is using 6 kind of declarations: